Tattoo on shoulder blade : is it a good area to start with?

 Where exactly is the shoulder blade?

-Anatomically, the shoulder blade (aka the scapula) sits on the upper back, between your spine and your shoulder.
+Anatomically, the shoulder blade (aka the scapula) sits on the upper back tattoo zone, between your spine and your shoulder.
 We’ve got one on each side, and they move every time you lift your arms, twist your torso, or take a deep breath.

-But here’s the deal: when you’re lying still, the skin over your scapula is fairly taut and stable—a great base for a tattoo, as long as the design is placed smartly to account for your natural movement.
+But here’s the deal: when you’re lying still, the skin over your scapula is fairly taut and stable, a great base for tattoo designs, as long as the placement accounts for your natural movement.

 So, does a shoulder blade tattoo hurt